Dennis C. Bentley

 Bingo.

-ULRICH cemeterylistings.
+He was listed, and a photo of his headstone popped up in the ULRICH cemeterylistings.
 I expanded the cemetery and found that photos of all the stones I had observed were already posted.

 This was not disappointing; I would have been more surprised/disappointed if they had NOT been posted.
 That close to the side of a public road, somebody, SOMEBODY would/should have noticed it before.